 - Note that the stream is opened per device.
-In case a switching platform has multiple devices (e.g. multi-ASIC line card) which are all controlled via the same P4Runtime server, it is possible to have different masters for different devices.
-In this case, it is the responsibility of the P4Runtime server to keep track of the master for each device (and role).
-More specifically, the P4Runtime server will know which stream corresponds to the master controller for each pair of (device_id, role_id) at any point of time. - The streaming channel between the controller and the server defines the liveness of the controller session.
+In case a switching platform has multiple devices (e.g. multi-ASIC line card) which are all controlled via the same P4Runtime server, it is possible to have different primary clients for different devices.
+In this case, it is the responsibility of the P4Runtime server to keep track of the primary for each device (and role).
+More specifically, the P4Runtime server will know which stream corresponds to the primary controller for each pair of (device\id, role\id) at any point of time. - The streaming channel between the controller and the server defines the liveness of the controller session.
 The controller is considered "offline" or "dead" as soon as its stream channel to the switch is broken.
-When a master channel gets broken: (i) an advisory message is sent to all other controllers for that device_id and role_id, as described in the following section (ii) the P4Runtime server will be without a master, until a client sends a successful MasterArbitrationUpdate (as per the rules in a later section). - The mechanism via which the controller receives the P4Runtime server details which includes the device_id, ip and port, as well as the mechanism via which it receives the Forwarding Pipeline Config, are implementation specific and beyond the scope of this specification.
-Similarly, the mechanism via which the P4Runtime server receives its switch config (which notably includes the device_id) is beyond the scope of this specification.
+When a primary channel gets broken: (i) an advisory message is sent to all other controllers for that device\id and role\id, as described in the following section (ii) the P4Runtime server will be without a primary controller, until a client sends a successful Master-ArbitrationUpdate (as per the rules in a later section). - The mechanism via which the controller receives the P4Runtime server details which includes the device\id, ip and port, as well as the mechanism via which it receives the Forwarding Pipeline Config, are implementation specific and beyond the scope of this specification.
+Similarly, the mechanism via which the P4Runtime server receives its switch config (which notably includes the device\id) is beyond the scope of this specification.
 Nevertheless, if the server details or switch config are transferred via the network, it is recommended to use TLS or similar encryption and authentication mechanisms to prevent eavesdropping attacks.